 10. People are going to set you up on blind dates, and when you go on some of them, you will be sitting there dipping your bread in olive oil, and thinking, ‘How could so and so possibly think this was a good match?’

-Just try to have fun and think of it as a new experience and someone who might enrich your life in some other way–even if romance is out of the question.
+Just try to have fun and think of it as a new experience and someone who might enrich your life in some other way–even if dating and romance is out of the question.
 In other words, don’t be a bitch about it.